Reporting Sinks

 Individual Sink Samples

-Use the built-in sink that matches your storage or observability destination.
-All built-in sinks export reporting events plus metric projections, and final export also includes final metric snapshots, started/completed timestamps, report-file metadata, disabled sink names, sink error counts, and plugin-table rows so failed responses and correlation tables can be queried outside the HTML report.
-Missing sink values can bind from LoadStrike:ReportingSinks:* infra-config sections.
-Datadog sends both logs and metrics, Splunk sends HEC event envelopes for both, OTEL Collector sends OTLP/HTTP logs and metrics, and Grafana starter downloads are available for InfluxDB, TimescaleDB, and Grafana Loki.
+Pick the sink that matches the backend your team already uses.
+Every built-in sink sends reporting events and metric projections while the run is active, and the final export also includes final metric snapshots, started and completed timestamps, report-file metadata, disabled sink names, sink error counts, and plugin-table rows such as failed responses and correlation summaries.
+If you load infra config, missing values can bind from LoadStrike:ReportingSinks:* sections.
+Datadog sends logs and metrics, Splunk sends both through HEC events, OTEL Collector sends OTLP/HTTP logs and metrics, and Grafana starter files are published for InfluxDB, TimescaleDB, and Grafana Loki.

 Datadog Sink

-Use Datadog when you want LoadStrike reporting events to arrive in Datadog Logs and the matching metric projections to arrive in Datadog Metrics.
+Choose Datadog when your team already reads events in Datadog Logs and metrics in Datadog Metrics.

 var scenario = LoadStrikeScenario.Empty("orders-load")